medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

  - One model for each form
  - Models for contacts that are defined by the configurable hierarchy
- - Models to contain aggregates that may be useful for dashboards or analysis
+ - Models to contain aggregates that may be useful for dashboards or analysis.

 ### Form models
 For each form in the CHT application, create one model that selects from `data_record where form = 'theformyouwant'`, moves the fields from the `fields` JSON into columns, applies any convenient transformations, and, if necessary, add indexes to them.